NBUT-Developers/node-judger-core/README.md

-# node-judger
+# judger-core

-The online judge system core judger module implemented in Node.js / io.js (Windows only).
+The online judge system core judger module implemented in Node.js.
+(Windows only so far)

+It's a dependency of [judger](https://github.com/NBUT-Developers/node-judger).